kodtld/Upvoted_Universe/README.md

-## Upvoted Universe
+# Upvoted Universe

-Upvoted Universe is a powerful program that combines the functionality of several Python libraries to scrape Reddit posts, generate voiceovers using gTTS (Google Text-to-Speech), manipulate screenshots with Selenium, overlay them onto a background video using MoviePy, and even upload the resulting content as reels to Instagram using Selenium.
+Upvoted Universe is a program that combines the functionality of several Python libraries to scrape Reddit posts, generate voiceovers using gTTS (Google Text-to-Speech), manipulate screenshots with Selenium, overlay them onto a background video using MoviePy, and even upload the resulting content as reels to Instagram using Selenium.
 This program is designed to provide a streamlined workflow for creating engaging multimedia content based on popular Reddit posts.
 It automates the process of gathering relevant information from Reddit, converting text to speech, creating visually appealing video clips, and uploading them to Instagram, saving you time and effort.

-### Features
+## Features

 Upvoted Universe offers the following features: